dylanh724/UnityToSteamPublic/README.md

 2. REM (comment) out anything you don't want.
 Edit to your liking.

-3. Save as .bat and give it admin privs (or remember to "run as admin"), dropped in root Unity dir.
+3. Save as .bat and give it admin privs (or remember to "run as admin"), dropped in root Unity PROJECT dir.

 4. Launch it after you build.